Table of Contents

 10.3.1.3.2.
 Pre-Round/ Round Start

 10.3.1.3.2.1.
-Back line referees ensure that teams are with in
+Back line referees ensure that all players are completely behind their breakout boxes with their blaster muzzle touching the breakout box.

 10.3.1.3.2.2.
-The head referee will start the round by asking,
+The announcer will start the round by asking, “TEAM NAME, are you ready?”.
+Once both teams acknowledge in the affirmative (See

 10.3.1.3.2.2.1.
 A delegate would typically be the person running the timer/scoreboard.